Kemenn/documentation/Readme.md

 | out.log  | The standard logs |
 | err.log  | The error logs |

 *: This file is edited by "kemenn" command ([read doc](https://github.com/Kemenn/srv-kemenn#command-interface)).
-But you can use it at the hand with the best syntax.
+But you can use it at the hand with the best syntax (see the shell script /usr/bin/kemenn).

 The configurations files are stored in */etc/kemenn*.
 The .ini files is configure by [web interface](https://github.com/Kemenn/srv-kemenn#web-interface). "*kemenn*" file need [configure at the hand](https://github.com/Kemenn/srv-kemenn#configuration), and need restart of kemenn service.

-The installations files are stored in /usr/share/kemenn.
+The program files are installed in a very original way in the folder : /usr/share/kemenn.

 #### Logs